 Donated eggs will be used to treat infertility patients who require donor eggs to conceive a child.
-The donated eggs collected by Egg Donors Australia will only be used by patients attending City Fertility Centre.
+The donated eggs collected by Egg Donors Australia will only be used by patients attending City Fertility Centre and Rainbow Fertility.

 Fertility treatments using an egg donor are available to single women, same-sex couples as well as heterosexual couples.
 Fertility units are required by law not to discriminate on the grounds of marital or sexual preference.

 The recipients will be given non-identifying information about the natural characteristics of the donors to help them choose a suitable donor.

 Donors are described by basic physical characteristics, social traits and medical history on her and her family.

 Each donor is given a code number, and the non-identifying information available includes: